 - A ban on abusers using a defence of ‘rough sex’;

 Although it remains to be seen whether the Act could be a turning point in addressing domestic abuse, it appears to tackle the right issues and plug holes in the problems associated with confronting domestic abuse.
-Within the sphere Family Law at least, we are just at the beginning of putting the Act’s principles into practice.
+Within the sphere of Family Law at least, we are just at the beginning of putting the Act’s principles into practice.

 Our family law team at GoodLaw Solicitors LLP are committed to ensuring that people who have experienced domestic abuse are supported, empathised with and reassured throughout their case and we have specialists who practice in this area daily.
-If you or members of your family require advice and support with domestic abuse, please do not hesitate to contact our team on email@example.com.
+If you or members of your family require advice and support with domestic abuse, please do not hesitate to contact our team at firstname.lastname@example.org.